Discover the Kornati National Park: A Sailor’s Paradise

 This is how the Irish writer George Bernard wrote about the Kornati.
 Isn't that a great invitation to visit Croatia and sail the largest and most indented marine park in the Mediterranean, a wonder of nature and a labyrinth of 89 islands, islets, and reefs!?

 National Park Kornati is a "nautical paradise," with its 89 uninhabited islands, islets, and reefs on 300 km².
 This island group is the most rugged in the Mediterranean.
-Kornati NP is located around 15 NM, sailing southwest from Zadar and northeast from Šibenik.
-The park's name comes from the Latin word "corona," which means a crown, and they are named after the largest island in the group, Kornat.
+Kornati NP is located approximately 15 NM southwest of Zadar and northeast of Šibenik.
+The park's name comes from the Latin word "corona," meaning "crown," and it is named after the largest island in the group, Kornat.

 The open sea islands are characterized by crowns - cliffs, and steep slopes facing the open sea.
-The crowns result from the cracking and disintegration of the earth's crust and the processes of corrosion, erosion, and abrasion.
+The crowns result from the cracking and disintegration of the Earth's crust and the processes of corrosion, erosion, and abrasion.
 The highest Kornati crown is 82 meters high on the island of Klobučar.
-The most extended crown is 1350 meters long, on Mana island.
+The longest crown is 1350 meters long, on Mana Island.
 The island of Mana is one of the most beautiful lookouts on the Kornati.

-A recognizable view of the island of Kornati is the dry stone walls created by the hand of the valuable Kurnatars, built to demarcate estates and pastures and prevent sheep from moving to other estates.
+A recognizable feature of the island of Kornati is the dry stone walls built by the Kurnatars, which demarcate estates and pastures and prevent sheep from moving between estates.
 About 330 kilometers of dry stone walls are built on the Kornati, mostly on the largest island of Kornat.

 Inhabitants of Murter and Betina came to the Kornati in the 1630s.
 The former owners of the pastures, the Zadar nobility, sought reliable shepherds to care for their flocks.
 On the other hand, people from Murter and Betina, who lived on the overcrowded island of Murter, were looking for a place to live off their main island.
 They took advantage of the situation and went to the Kornati to keep sheep.
 During the second half of the 19th century, they bought the land and became Kornati masters.

-Kornati islands are known for sheep breeding and olive growing.
-Sheep farming has initially been the primary economic activity on the island.
+The Kornati islands are known for sheep breeding and olive growing.
+Sheep farming was initially the island's primary economic activity.
 There are about 2,000 sheep on the island today and over 18,000 olive trees.

 Today, the Kornati are not permanently inhabited.
 Still, peasant and fisherman's houses, scattered in the gentle, well-protected bays on the island of Žut, Sita, Kornat, and the associated islands, reveal their owners' presence.
-Today, these ports, turned into restaurants and accommodation facilities intended for "Robinson Crusoe" tourism, have become a favorite destination for boaters and tourists.
+Today, these ports, which have been turned into restaurants and accommodation facilities for "Robinson Crusoe" tourism, have become a favorite destination for boaters and tourists.

-High, kilometers-long cliffs, rich flora, and fauna have been long attracting the attention of yachtsmen, divers, mountaineers, and other nature lovers.
+High, kilometers-long cliffs, rich flora, and fauna have long attracted the attention of yachtsmen, divers, mountaineers, and other nature lovers.

-For the depths lovers, the Kornati waters' beauty is a particular challenge.
-Dive in and meet the beautiful multicolored landscape with coral "forests," the diversity of fish species... the gorgeous Kornati underseas!
+For the depth lovers, the beauty of the Kornati waters is a particular challenge.
+Dive in and meet the beautiful, multicolored landscape with coral "forests," the diversity of fish species... and the gorgeous Kornati underwater!

-A visitor can experience the beauty of the landscape by hiking to numerous viewing points that command an archipelago's unforgettable view.
+A visitor can experience the beauty of the landscape by hiking to numerous viewing points that offer an unforgettable view of the archipelago.
 A walk along island paths and through olive orchards will remind one of the hardworking hands of the Kurnatari, people from the Kornati, who gave the Kornati their appearance.

 Sailing in Kornati National Park

 Sailing through the Kornati labyrinth, exploring islands and islets, and all of their coves is a unique experience.
 The church of Our Lady of Tarac and the Tureta Fort are just two elements of the rich Kornati cultural heritage that has to be seen!
-There is a reason the Kornati carry the nickname "nautical paradise."
+There is a reason the Kornati are known as a "nautical paradise."

 Sailing is allowed all around the Kornati National Park except in the zones of strict protection, which are areas around Purara islet, Klint and Volić reefs, Mrtenjak islet, Kolobučar islet, and Small Obručan and Great Obručan islets.
 No visitors are allowed at these four zones of strict protection.